datacarpentry/spreadsheet-ecology-lesson/episodes/03-dates-as-data.md

 sure that we are adding the amount to the correct entity.

 - First we extract the single entities (day, month or year)
-- We can then add values to to that
+- We can then add values to do that
 - Finally the complete date string is reconstructed using the `DATE()` function.

 As for dates, times are handled in a similar way; seconds can be directly